-In connection with the Annual Report on Form 10-K of MeiraGTx Holdings plc (the "Company") for the year ended December 31, 2020, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge:
+In connection with the Annual Report on Form 10-K of MeiraGTx Holdings plc (the "Company") for the year ended December 31, 2021, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and
+(1) The Report fully complies with the requirements of of Section 13(a) or 1 15(d) of the Securities Exchange A Act of 1934; and d

-By:
+Richard Giroux

+Date: March 10, 2022 Ву: /s/ Richard Giroux

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+of the Company. ort fairly presents, in all material respects, the financial condition and results of operations

-Richard Giroux Chief Financial Officer and Chief Operating Officer (Principal Financial Officer)
+Chief Financial Officer and Chief Operating Officer (Principal Financial Officer)